canmom/canmom.github.io/fiction/pockethealer.md

 The enemy did not deign to send their flying castles.
 They conquered us the old-fashioned way: by finding us in our hiding places and shooting us.
 We had not yet found tactics appropriate to this new enemy.
 In the end, we must have bought less than a week.

 Tank found the three of us in an old cellar.
 She was alone.
-Very young.
-About the age of my brother and I.
+Young---but still visibly older than me and my brother.

 The first thing she did on entering the room was shoot my mother.
 The bullet entered her abdomen, bounced off her ribcage, passed through most of her intestines, and came to rest in the hip.
 With my current skills, I could certainly have repaired it.
 But in that time, all I could do was stop her heart.